underdogio-archive/pup-legacy/docs/base/links.md

 ## Navigation link

-A navigation link with the class `.nav-link` and `.nav-link--active` for active links.
+A header link with the class `.nav-link` and `.nav-link--active` for active links.

 <a href="#" class="nav-link">I am a nav-link</a>